 - Turkesterone and ecdysteroids — emerging in fitness communities, no significant beverage presence yet

 The critical insight for brands: consumer willingness to pay a premium for a functional ingredient is directly correlated with how well they understand the benefit.
 This is why claims hierarchy testing matters so much in functional beverages.
 The same product can succeed or fail based purely on how the benefit is communicated on-pack.
+Our data consistently shows that specific, quantified claims (“200mg L-theanine per can”) outperform aspirational ones (“calms your mind naturally”) by significant margins.

 Why Claims Testing Matters More Than Trend Reports